dsi-icl/do-voice-interaction/gdo_voicebot/voice_assistant_service/README.md

 ## Description

-This service is the heart of our architecture since it will allow communication between the different departments and the client.
+This service is the heart of our architecture since it will allow communication between the different microservices and the client.
 Here's how he does it :

 1. It receives the user's voice message from the [client](https://github.com/dsi-icl/do-voice-interaction/tree/master/gdo_voicebot/voice_assistant_client) via a socket.
 2. It posts it to the stt service and gets the text message.